Join us in Tokyo and Online for AGen2023!

 Dr Keiichi Ogawa, Kobe University, Japan

-Professor Denis Binder, Chapman University, USA
+Professor Denis Binder, Chapman University, United States

 Brian Aycock, IAFOR Research Centre

-Dr Yukinori Komine, Harvard University, USA
+Dr Yukinori Komine, Harvard University, United States

 Dr Craig Mark, Tokyo Denki University, Japan

-Professor Frank S. Ravitch, Michigan State University College of Law, USA
+Professor Frank S. Ravitch, Michigan State University College of Law, United States

 Mr Michael Liam Kedzlie, Barrister and Solicitor of the High Court of New Zealand